 Malcolm St. Clair’s directorial career went downhill in the early 1930s, though he continued to work in mostly B movies until the late 1940s.
 He died at age 55 in 1952 in Pasadena, just northeast of downtown Los Angeles.

-Betty Bronson, Florence Vidor, and Adolphe Menjou Are Parents People? images: Paramount Pictures.
+Betty Bronson, Florence Vidor, and Adolphe Menjou Are Parents People? movie images: Paramount Pictures.